na-na-hi/renget/archive/chrprompt2.md

 >Makuhita: I've got a mom and a younger brother, Drew.
 My dad was effectively whatever you'd consider the opposite of a role model - I learned how to be and act by trying to avoid ending up like him.
 He caused Drew and I to go through a lot of grief growing up and I'm glad he's out of that household, even if I'm not around to see him prosper.

+>Cider: My family?
+They live in Treasure Town.
+I'm Spinda's-yeah, THAT Spinda.
+And before you ask; YES, I'm adopted.
+Don't start laughing!
+Spinda is amazing and nice and sweet and I think she totally should get with Beast or whatever because the chemistry between those two is literally so obvious but that's just me.
+Oh, that's not what you're asking about?
+OHHH yeah my feelings and relationship and stuff.
+>Well, Spinda's my, uh, err... mom.
+I guess.
+Don't laugh.
+She's nice and for her sake I do NOT want her coming around this Guild.
+I made sure to get all my stuff from the cafe so she didn't have an excuse to drop by - It's not even because I'm worried she's embarrass me, it's because my guildmates might make her...
+I dunno, die or something.
+>Wynaut's kinda like my uncle I guess, so I guess that makes Wobbuffet my aunt.
+Wynaut's funny, but he has a weird taste in women, because Wobbuffet communicates entirely in her own native language.
+You won't believe how many different meanings 'THAT'S RIGHT!' has.
+I also don't know why Wynaut refuses to evolve, but whatever.
+They're pretty cool.
+>And I HATE Ludicolo.
+I don't even know if he actually EXISTS, because he literally only shows up whenever there's a big win, and then vanishes from town entirely!
+And everytime he DOES show up, I'M the one stuck cleaning his mess up!
+I do NOT miss working at the cafe, lemme tell ya.

 **Guildmons**, If your character had to trade partners with another guild members, which other partner do you think would suit them best?
 >Adrian: I don't want to be partners with anybody, but if I was forced to, Toge was alright during that one job we did together.

 **Guildmons**, You saw a job listing in the bulletin board with a huge reward, but the description is quite suspicious to say the least... would you still risk it and take the job?
+>Cider: Who would be dumb enough to take a suspicious job?
+Y'know, this reminds me - one time I heard that someone at Wigglytuff's Guild went off to Amp Plains because of a ransom note and almost got mauled to death by a tribe of Electrike!
+Or... was it a tribe of Luxio?
+Eh, doesn't matter, point is that they were total morons for taking that mission on!

 **Guildmons**, An outlaw you've captured recently was accepted into the guild after he said that he was reformed (turns out to be a humon); would you accept him with open arms or would you be suspicious about his change of heart?
 >Adrian: I would kill Machamp on sight purely because he devolved me.
 I don't care where he's from, what he is, or what he wants to do at the guild.
 I hate him with every fiber of my body, more than anyone else I've ever fought.
 Any other outlaws, I don't really trust them.
 I'll leave that decision to the Guildmaster